Mkayuni/LotoAndroid/README.md

   - Introduction of audio cues, such as the tick-tock sound, enhancing gameplay immersion.
   - Organized code structure ensures efficient management of correct and skipped words.

+## How the Game Works

+- **Phone Placement:**
+  - Place the phone on your head after selecting a category.

+- **Countdown Timer:**
+  - A 30-second countdown starts; make as many guesses as possible.

+- **Tilt Controls:**
+  - **Upward Tilt:** Skip to the next word if unsure of the Chichewa translation.
+  - **Downward Tilt:** Confirm a correct guess and move to the next word pair.

+- **End of Round:**
+  - After the countdown, see the count of correct and missed word pairs.

+- **Review and Options:**
+  - Review correct and missed words.
+  - Choose to return to category selection, play again, or pass to another player.

 ## Technology Stack

 - **Programming Language:** Java, chosen for its object-oriented nature, platform independence, and strong developer support.